Unity College to open environmental professions institute - News Break

 Unity College to open environmental professions institute

-NEW GLOUCESTER, Maine (AP) — Unity College will reopen its residential campus after closing a year earlier during the coronavirus pandemic.
+UNITY, Maine (AP) — Unity College is planning to open an environmental professions institute in the fall.

-The central Maine campus will reopen in a few weeks and the new Technical Institute for Environmental Professions at Pineland Farms in New Gloucester will open this fall, the Portland Press Herald reported.
+The college, located in Maine, is launching a new Technical Institute for Environmental Professions at Pineland Farms in New Gloucester, separate from its main campus in Unity.
+The institute will offer students classes in environmental science specifically tailored to environmental careers, the Portland Press Herald reported.

-The institute will offer environmental sciences courses aimed at creating a skilled workforce in careers that are projected to boom in the coming years — such as solar technicians and outdoor recreation specialists.

-Unity’s president, Dr. Melik Khoury, said the goal is to provide courses for students who are seeking to obtain special skills, but not necessarily a four-year degree.
+The objective will be to provide classes for people who are looking for special skills rather than a bachelor’s degree, while also catering the curriculum toward ushering people into the workforce, said Melik Khoury, president of Unity College.

+Khoury said that Unity has been planning the institute for six years.
+The college’s priority is to extend the reach beyond its campus in rural Maine, he said.

+The New Gloucester program will focus on drawing in more students that don’t live on campus.
+To be more accessible for commuters, the southern Maine location was a deliberate choice, Khoury said.

-He said the institute will draw on “folks who might already have a job or a degree or need to finish a (two-year) associate’s degree or are looking for a certificate or a credential.”
+Also the location will draw in people “who might already have a job or a degree or need to finish a (two-year) associate’s degree or are looking for a certificate or a credential,” he said.

-Unity will work with local companies to design courses that provide “a tie-in to the workforce” that those are employers are looking for, Khoury said.
+The main campus in Unity, alongside the new institute, is said to open in-person in the fall.
+Distanced learning, which pre-dates the pandemic, will continue at the school, the newspaper said.

 Comments / 0